SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_rest_delivery_point_queue_binding_protected_request_header.md

 ### Optional

 - `header_value` (String, Sensitive) The value of the protected HTTP request header.
 Unlike a non-protected request header, this value cannot be displayed after it is set, and does not support substitution expressions.
-This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4.
+This attribute is absent from a GET and not updated when absent in a PUT, subject to the exceptions in note 4 (refer to the `Notes` section in the SEMP API `Config reference`).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.

+### Read-Only

+- `id` (String) Identifier attribute, for internal use only.